NotesHubApp/noteshub-website/data/posts/How To/Self-hosting your notes in Git.md

 ### SSL certificate

-For security reasons we need to make sure to encrypt our traffic with Git server on transit.
+To make our service more secure let's add SSL certificate to serve our requests over HTTPS protocol.

 We will use [Let’s Encrypt](https://letsencrypt.org) which is a Certificate Authority (CA) that provides an easy way to obtain and install free TLS/SSL certificates, thereby enabling encrypted HTTPS on web servers.

 The first step to using Let’s Encrypt to obtain an SSL certificate is to install the _Certbot_ software on your server.

-Install Certbot and it’s Nginx plugin with apt:
+Install Certbot and it’s Nginx plugin with `apt`:

 ```sh
 sudo apt install certbot python3-certbot-nginx